 \section{Introduction}

 \glsresetall

-Current research on 6G is exploring the use of massive apertures and operating frequencies reaching up to the mmWave and sub-THz bands. \Gls{rf} \gls{wpt} with antenna arrays at such high frequencies allows to form narrow beams~\cite{Zhang2021} and, due to their large Fraunhofer distance, operate in the array near field.
-These electrically large arrays allow to focus energy in a point rather than a beam.
+\changesBD{Current research on 6G is exploring a wide range of new solutions comprising both massive distributed \gls{mimo} systems for sub-10\,\SI{}{\giga\hertz}, and the use of operating frequencies reaching up to the mmWave and sub-THz bands.} \Gls{rf} \gls{wpt} with antenna arrays at such high frequencies allows forming narrow beams~\cite{Zhang2021} and, due to their large Fraunhofer distance, operating in the array near field.
+These electrically large arrays enable focusing power in a point rather than a beam.
 The H2020 project REINDEER\todo{formulation? tw: We envision.../and are envisioned...?} envisions the use of physically large, and distributed antenna arrays for indoor use cases~\cite{D1_1}.
-This wireless infrastructure, termed \gls{rw}, will inherently support the use of \gls{en} devices, which are batteryless and solely powered through WPT.
-Since the infrastructure operates at sub-10\,\SI{}{\giga\hertz} frequencies, electrically large apertures are also physically large, which holds some beneficial advantages for WPT: \begin{enumerate}[i)] \item Focusing power in the array near-field can lead to a high power density within the focal point and a low power density outside, even around the transmitting antennas.
-Physically small, concentrated arrays typically exhibit higher power densities close to the array. \item For distributed architectures, power is focused within a sphere with a diameter of $\lambda / 2$~\cite{VanderPerre2019}, $\lambda$ being the wavelength at the operating frequency $f$.
-At lower frequencies, and thus larger wavelength, the size of the focal point as well as the apertures of receiving antennas are large. \item The maximum power density, limited by human exposure restrictions~\cite{1999-519-EC}, is typically \SI{10}{\watt\per\meter\squared}~.
-Large focal points and larger receive antennas thus yield a larger power receivable by EN devices at lower frequencies. \end{enumerate}
+This wireless infrastructure, termed \gls{rw}, will inherently support the use of \gls{en} devices, which are batteryless and solely powered through WPT. \changesBD{That enables a massive, yet sustainable deployment of devices.
+Eventually, RW may be an enabling technology for future generations of \glspl{wsn} and \gls{iot} use cases.} Since the infrastructure operates at sub-10\,\SI{}{\giga\hertz} frequencies, electrically large apertures are also physically large, which holds some beneficial advantages for WPT: \begin{enumerate}[i)] \item Focusing power in the array near-field can lead to a high power density within the focal point and a low power density outside, even around the transmitting antennas.
+Physically small concentrated arrays typically exhibit higher power densities close to the array. \item For distributed architectures, power is focused within a sphere with a diameter of $\lambda / 2$~\cite{VanderPerre2019}, $\lambda$ being the wavelength at the operating frequency $f$.
+At lower frequencies and thus larger wavelengths, the size of the focal point, as well as the apertures of receiving antennas, are large. \item The maximum power density, limited by human exposure restrictions~\cite{1999-519-EC}, is typically \SI{10}{\watt\per\meter\squared}.
+Large focal points and larger receive antennas thus yield a higher power receivable by EN devices at lower frequencies. \end{enumerate}